-All In is the College Board’s effort to unify and amplify the efforts of educators working to eliminate the barriers that African American, Latino, and Native American students face and to ensure that 100% of these students with AP potential enroll in at least one AP class in which they show potential.
+All In is the College Board’s effort to unify and amplify the efforts of educators working to eliminate the barriers facing underrepresented students, including African American, Latino, and Native American students and those living in rural communities and small towns.
+The initiative aims to help more of these students enroll in at least one AP class in which they show potential.

 Together we can—and must—do something to move the needle now and eliminate barriers for students with potential.

 |2018 Cohort of students with AP potential and whether they took a matched AP Exam|

 |Black/African American students||Hispanic/Latino students||Native American students|

 |AP Potential in at Least One AP Subject||55,533||156,216||3,273|